|

 The Mayflower Compact

-in the history of America.
-Before disembarking, before even setting foot on the
+place in the history of America.
+Before disembarking, before even setting foot

-new land, these settlers blazed a new trail in participatory government, a
+on the new land, these settlers blazed a new trail in participatory government,

-cabin of the ship and forty-one men signed an agreement that became known as
+in the cabin of the ship and forty-one men signed an agreement that became

-the Mayflower Compact.
-This was the earliest attempt at self-government
+known as the Mayflower Compact.
+This was the earliest attempt at

-in the New World.
-(Because women had few legal rights in those days, only men
+self-government in the New World.
+(Because women had few legal rights in those

-signed the Compact.)
-The forty-one signers, in eight sentences,
+days, only men signed the Compact.)
+The forty-one signers, in eight

-brought to flower the religious and political thinking of generations when they
+sentences, brought to flower the religious and political thinking of

-agreed to elect men to rule over them whom they would, by consent, obey.
-This
+generations when they agreed to elect men to rule over them whom they would, by

-was the first little step toward the Constitution of the United States of
+consent, obey.
+This was the first little step toward the Constitution of the

 The Vision of the Pilgrims